czyys/dustforceguide/README.md

 ![19.webp](Resources/19.webp)

 \
 It’s a very useful technique for dealing with enemies which take more than one heavy attack to clear.
-However when timing the dash presses you have to take into account hitstop which occurs on each connecting hit (check <a href="https://github.com/czyys/dustforceguide#hitstop">Hitstop</a> section below for more information).
+However when timing the dash presses you have to additionally delay them by the duration of hitstop which occurs on each connecting hit (check <a href="https://github.com/czyys/dustforceguide#hitstop">Hitstop</a> section below for more information).

 \
 <a name="more-advanced-stuff"/>